What Master’s Degree in Criminal Justice is Right For You? [Comparison Guide]

 - Human Resources Management

-The Master of Science in Law Enforcement and Public Safety Leadership is a more modern degree that was born from an industry need for strategic law enforcement leaders equipped to deal with the challenging range of issues facing today’s criminal justice professionals, including police-community relations and the increased use of technology by both criminals and law enforcement.
+The master’s degree in Law Enforcement and Public Safety Leadership is a more modern degree that was born from an industry need for strategic law enforcement leaders.
+This training has equipped them to deal with the challenging range of issues facing today’s criminal justice executives, including police-community relations and the increased use of technology by both criminals and law enforcement.

 Core course examples include: